-We revisit the matching literature since 1990, quickly deriving and strengthening their findings, using our theory.
-Our paper offers a tractable foundation for future theoretical and empirical analysis of matching.
+Our theory allows one to revisit the matching literature since 1990, quickly deriving and strengthening their findings.
+We hope this offers a tractable foundation for future theoretical and empirical analysis of matching.
 A subtle and valuable direction for future work is a multidimensional extension of our theory (Lindenlaub, 2017).